-- There are web APIs for a lot of Services - Services: applications running in remote servers and accessed via web servers. - We can query a server (service) as if we are querying a web page server. - The service running on a server should be programmed to provide such an API. - REST is the name of such an API standard
+- There are web APIs for a lot of Services - Services: applications running in remote servers and accessed via web servers. - We can query a server (service) as if we are querying a web page server. - The service running on a server should be programmed to provide such an API. - REST is one such API standard